-Adult education
+Adult Education

 No farther back than a hundred years ago, education was regarded as a dangerous explosive to be kept under guard.
 When the battle for popular elementary education was won, there still lingered prejudice against continuing education.
-In fact, the Canadian Association for Adult Education is only a little over forty years old.
+In fact, the Canadian Association for Adult Education is only seventeen years old.
 It was in June, 1935, that a constitution was drawn up and a council elected.
 A year later Dr. E. A. Corbett began to devote his full time to the affairs of the association as Director.